Wildlife Care

-The clinic is located near an interstate highway, two major railways, and many tourist attractions.
+The Rowena Wildlife Clinic is located near an interstate highway, two major railways, and many tourist attractions.
 It is no wonder that most of our patients arrive with broken bones.

 A cormorant hit by a car